wp-plugins/bulletproof-security/readme.txt

 What's New in .47.9

 = .47.9 =
-* Security Logging / HTTP Error Logging On / Off buttons added
-* Turn Security Logging / HTTP Error Logging On or Off on the Security Log page
-* Russian (??????? ????)
-Translation by EyeFinity
-* General Coding Improvements & Enhancements
-* Enjoy!

 * Security Logging / HTTP Error Logging On / Off buttons added:
 You can turn Security Logging / HTTP Error Logging On or Off on the Security Log page.

-* Russian (??????? ????)
-Translation by EyeFinity
+* Russian Translation by EyeFinity
 Thank you!

 * Coding Improvements & Enhancements: